 For many years, an advertisement appeared in Sydney newspapers exhorting a system that supposedly showed horseracing punters how to beat the Totalisator Agency Board (TAB) and make their fortunes with ease.
 A certain G Sharp of Queensland, the person operating this alleged surefire system wrote, "For 15 years I have used a simple but very effective betting plan to make big money from racing.
 I'm happy to share my secret with you - no risk, no obligation.
 Discover just how easily YOU TOO could be making much more money by following my advice."
 He then asked punters to apply for a booklet telling all about his dynamic betting system.
 Presumably this information did not come for free.

 Even a quick glance at this baloney would have to set the alarm bells ringing in anybody's skull, but it seems that this "G Sharp" person had most probably been making a tidy sum from gullible mugs willing to believe that he had found the Golden Fleece of punting.
-It is easy to figure out that his system or his claims could not have be genuine.
+It is easy to figure out that his system or his claims could not be genuine.
 For instance, if the government that runs the TAB discovered a loophole or system that allowed its betting operations to be beaten consistently, that anomaly would be immediately closed up.
 It is the same principle that allows casinos to bar card counters from blackjack tables, however in that case the card counters actually do have the ability to sway the odds in their direction.

-The TAB would have been Sharp's first client to discover whether his system actually worked, and if it did, the TAB would have eliminated any method that allowed a person to win all the time.
+The TAB would have been Sharp's first client to discover whether his system actually worked and if it did, the TAB would have eliminated any method that allowed a person to win all the time.
 Sharp had been flogging his system for decades, so if the TAB was not concerned, then it must have been worthless.
 The other glaring point is even more obvious.
 If Sharp had made "big money" as he claimed and had the ability to make more money consistently from betting with the TAB, why would he have bothered chasing chickenfeed amounts of money from potential subscribers to his system?
 Surely he would have been wealthy beyond belief and adding to his ever-growing fortune by using his system at the TAB every week, so why would he have even considered squeezing a few dollars here and there from mug punters?

-The one very important principle of wealth creation is that if you are smart enough to find a way to get rich quickly, the last thing you need is to create competition by revealing your method to others.
+The one very important principle of wealth creation is that if you are smart enough to find a way to get rich quickly, the last thing you would ever do is to create competition by revealing your method to others.
 If Sharp really knew how to beat the TAB consistently, the worst scenario for him would be to see thousands of punters armed with his alleged sure-fire method, betting their little hearts out every day and driving the odds down to nothing.
 The TAB is making more money than ever, so obviously nobody out there seems to have any method of beating it consistently.

 There is only one logical conclusion - that Sharp's betting system was totally worthless and his real source of income was the proceeds from selling his betting system, not consistently winning money from the TAB.
 However as he had been running his advertisements for so many years, there must have been plenty of mugs willing to believe that there really was a system that can beat the odds.
 The famous saying holds true - fools and their money will soon be parted.